dirkneuhaeuser/exercise-problems/graph/shortest_paths/README.md

 }
 ```

+Note:
-Note: Similarly, A graph with only **0/1 Weights** can be handeld by a **deque** (very similar to Dijkstra).
+- Similarly, A graph with only **0/1 Weights** can be handeld by a **deque** (very similar to Dijkstra).
 If we have a 0 Edge we will push it to the front, else to the back.
 Dijkstra would works just as fine, but this way we save us from using an expensive priority-queue.
+- **Shortest Cycle**: Shortest Path on undirected Graphs: Bfs from i to j and if you have seen j already -> Cycle.

 ### Weigthed SSSP (no negative cycles) - Dijkstra